-Detailed descriptions in 3D animation leads to another key difference between live-action and animation script writing: Length.
+Detailed descriptions in 3D animation lead to another key difference between live-action and animation scriptwriting: Length.

 But in animation it’s not the case: one minute of screen time is approximately equal to one and a half pages of animation script.
 So a 90 minute 3D animation script would be about 135 pages.

-Writing a script for 3D animation in 5 simple steps
+How to write an animation script in 5 simple steps

 1. The logline

 We start by summarizing the plot as a logline; the DNA of the animation story.
 A logline is a short summary of the main events in the story, usually no more than one sentence.
 In other words, a logline is a single sentence describing your entire story (sounds challenging, right?).